tgbot-collection/SearchGram/Docker.md

 The MEILI_MASTER_KEY is a credential used to access the Web UI of MeiliSearch.

 To simplify things, you can use your bot token instead.

+All the environment variables are stored in `env/gram.env` and you can see the comments in `config.py` for more details.

 ```shell
 # vim env/gram.env